Run payroll for your employees

 You can sign up to systems that do everything DIY software does – plus make payments and file reports.
 You’ll still have to set up employees in the system and update their details if circumstances change, but most of the rest is taken care of.
-They may also handle government legislation, like the recent Coronavirus Job Retention Scheme, allowing you to pay staff during these times.
+They may also handle government legislation, like the recent Coronavirus Job Support Scheme, allowing you to pay staff during these times.

 A good payroll system simplifies the complexities, helps you avoid mistakes that may lead to costly penalties, and does all the heavy lifting for you so you can focus on other parts of your business.